 Finally, ask firms for feedback on any unsuccessful applications.
 Not all will oblige, but graduate recruitment teams are often more than willing to provide you with a full breakdown of your performance, which will no doubt be useful if you do choose to reapply to the same firm the following year.

-Improve your application skills by reading this guide to writing CVs and cover letters.
+Improve your application skills by reading this guide to writing the perfect cover letter, CV or application form.